You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 You'll see two columns displayed and an Add Manual Link button.

-The items in the left column are added to the right column (main menu) to create your website's navigation.
+The items in the left column are added to the right column (Navigation) to create your website's navigation.
+Any items that are not available there can be set up as a Manual Link.

 The left column consists of items that will make up the navigation menu.

-The right column main menu represents the way the items will display on the frontend navigation.
+The right column represents the way the items will display on the frontend navigation.
 This is where you'll set that up by dragging and dropping items over from the left side.

 Pages vs. Manual Links vs. Categories